How to create an expense log step-by-step

 Tide’s company expenses feature helps you to do expenses the smart way.
 You can order expense cards for your team and set limits so that your employees know exactly how much they can spend and on what.
 After the expense, they simply take a picture of the receipt, upload it and get back to work.

-Top Tip: Do expenses the smart way with Tide Team Cards.
+Top Tip: Do expenses the smart way with Tide Expense Cards.
 Your team can pop their expenses straight on their own company expense cards.
 It saves them paying out of their own pocket, and saves you processing their expenses.
 Plus, you can attach receipts directly in the app, and more.
 Get started today – open a Tide account and order company expense cards for your team 🎉.